canonical/ubuntu.com/templates/legal/ubuntu-pro-description/index.md

         3. OpenStack support includes access to use available Canonical provided Microsoft-certified drivers in Windows Guest instances
         4. <span id="uprosd-full-openstack-support">Full OpenStack support</span>
             1. Requirements:
-                1. OpenStack Charms -based deployments:
+                1. OpenStack Charms-based deployments:
                    1. In addition to the requirements set out above, hardware must meet the minimum criteria as specified by Canonical as part of the [Private Cloud Build](https://ubuntu.com/openstack/consulting) or [Cloud Validation](https://ubuntu.com/openstack/consulting) consulting engagements
-                   2. The OpenStack Cloud was deployed via a [Private Cloud Build](https://ubuntu.com/openstack/consulting) or was validated by Canonical through [Cloud Validation](https://ubuntu.com/openstack/consulting)
+                   2. The OpenStack Cloud was deployed by Canonical via a [Private Cloud Build](https://ubuntu.com/openstack/consulting) or was validated by Canonical through [Cloud Validation](https://ubuntu.com/openstack/consulting)
                 2. MicroStack-based deployments:
-                   1. In addition to the requirements set out above, hardware must meet the minimum criteria as specified in [MicroStack documentation](https://microstack.run/docs)
+                   1. In addition to the requirements set out above, hardware must meet the minimum criteria as specified in [MicroStack documentation](https://microstack.run/docs/enterprise-reqs)
                    2. The OpenStack Cloud was deployed with [MicroStack](https://microstack.run/)
             2. Scope:
                 1. Support for the Charms deployed